-(i) Penning the birds into smaller groups for catching may help to minimise smothering, which can sometimes be caused by crowding.
+Penning the birds into smaller groups for catching may help to minimise smothering, which can sometimes be caused by crowding.

-- T 1.26 When modules are used for transport: - a) the top drawer must be loaded first - b) each drawer must be closed carefully to ensure that the birds' heads, wings and legs are not trapped in any way. - T 1.27 Birds which are visibly unfit (including those that are lame, fatigued, injured or ill) before loading must: - a) not be transported - b) be humanely killed immediately, as soon as observed. - T 1.28 The catching team leader or a senior member of the catching team must be nominated to be responsible for humane killing of birds that are deemed unfit for travel (casualty birds). - T 1.29 The nominated person (see T 1.28) must be: - a) trained and competent in carrying out humane killing - b) named in the DAP (see T 1.2). - T 1.30 Producers/farm managers must have in place, and be able to demonstrate, procedures to protect birds from wetting and chilling during the depopulation process.
+- T 1.26 REVISED When modules are used for transport: - a) the top drawer must be loaded first unless the module manufacturer's instructions state otherwise and bird welfare is not compromised - b) each drawer must be closed carefully to ensure that the birds' heads, wings and legs are not trapped in any way. - T 1.27 Birds which are visibly unfit (including those that are lame, fatigued, injured or ill) before loading must: - a) not be transported - b) be humanely killed immediately, as soon as observed. - T 1.28 The catching team leader or a senior member of the catching team must be nominated to be responsible for humane killing of birds that are deemed unfit for travel (casualty birds).

+- T 1.29 The nominated person (see T 1.28) must be: - a) trained and competent in carrying out humane killing - b) named in the DAP (see T 1.2). - T 1.30 Producers/farm managers must have in place, and be able to demonstrate, procedures to protect birds from wetting and chilling during the depopulation process.

-(i) The use of curtains, shelter facilities during catching and loading and minimising the carrying distance from the building to the vehicle can help to protect birds from wetting and chilling.
+The use of curtains, shelter facilities during catching and loading and minimising the carrying distance from the building to the vehicle can help to protect birds from wetting and chilling.